 The Way Is Glorious

 But it is also glorious.
 And the glory compensates for the hardness of it all.
-In fact the glory turns the hardness of it into the most significant life imaginable.
+In fact, the glory turns the hardness of it into the most significant life imaginable.
 Just this week I was reading about the search for significance.
 Do you know what next year is?
-Beginning January 1, 1996, and continuing for the next 18 years, someone in America will turn 50 every 1.8 seconds.
+Beginning January 1, 1996, and continuing for the next eighteen years, someone in America will turn fifty every 1.8 seconds.
 So the books are rolling off the press, because one thing we Baby Boomers know how to do is cash in on our life-stages.
 And virtually all the books address the theme of significance versus success.
-You're 50.
-You've made it in your career.
+You’re fifty.
+You’ve made it in your career.
 How do you feel about it?
 Not so great.
-Well, take stock of the last 15 and go for significance not success.
-That's the message.
+Well, take stock of the last fifteen and go for significance not success.
+That’s the message.

-It's a good one.
-And the good news is that you 20-year-olds don't have to wait till you're 50 for a life of significance and you 70-year-olds don't have to think that it's too late.
+It’s a good one.
+And the good news is that you twenty-year-olds don’t have to wait till you’re fifty for a life of significance and you seventy-year-olds don’t have to think that it’s too late.
 The life Jesus is calling for here is glorious in its outcome and therefore deeply significant in its hardness.
+Here’s the glory:

 So don’t miss the glory in this hard life of being a Christian.

 “If we follow Christ to Calvary, we will be with him in heaven.”

 - we hate our lives in this world;